 - Describe methods to create and exploit microclimates

-- Interpret catalog and plant label descriptions, as they relate to; lifecycles, exposure, irrigation requirements, drought tolerance, soil requirements
+- Interpret catalog and plant label descriptions, as they relate to life cycles, exposure, irrigation requirements, drought tolerance, and soil requirements

 - List other selection considerations related to Right Plant, Right Place

-Students receive access to the course for six-months from the time of registration to complete the course.
-The time frames listed on the courses are recommended times of completion.
+Students receive access to the course for 1 year from the time of registration to complete the course.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.